OpenRockets/web-dev-error-solutions/errors/javascript/resolving-videojs-playback-issues-on-ios-safari-with-autoplay/README.md

+# 🐞 Resolving VideoJS Playback Issues on iOS Safari with Autoplay

 This document addresses a common problem developers encounter when using Video.js on iOS Safari: the inability to autoplay videos.
 While autoplay is generally restricted by browser policies for a better user experience, there are specific circumstances and techniques to make it work within these limitations.
 This issue usually manifests as the video not starting automatically when the page loads.